Khr29/CuraLink/README.md

    Doctor finalizes the record ── amendments are versioned, preserving the prior snapshot
              │
+             ├──────────────────────────────────────┐
+             ▼                                        ▼
+   Patient views the record (read-only) in the   A QR code (qrcode) is generated, Patient Portal and exports it as a PDF (jsPDF)  encoding a public verification link
+                                                        │
                                                         ▼
-   Patient views the record (read-only) in the
-   Patient Portal and exports it as a PDF (jsPDF)
+                                          Pharmacy scans the QR (html5-qrcode) or
+                                          opens the verify link — public visitors see only ID/status/date/doctor/hospital; an
+                                          authenticated pharmacy can pull full details
+                                          and mark the prescription as dispensed
+                                                        │
+                                                        ▼
+                                          Every scan/verification is written to an
+                                          append-only pharmacy scan log; a doctor or admin can revoke a prescription at any time
 ```

 Attachments (lab reports, scans) can be uploaded to the record via Cloudinary.
-QR-code-based prescription verification and pharmacy dispensing are **not implemented yet** — see [Roadmap](#-roadmap).

 ---

 ## 🚧 Roadmap

-- [ ] QR-code prescriptions & pharmacy verification workflow
 - [ ] OCR ingestion for scanned lab reports / prescriptions
 - [ ] AI-assisted symptom-to-specialty triage
 - [ ] Interactive hospital map & distance-based search
 - [ ] Video consultations
-- [ ] Dedicated pharmacy portal
 - [ ] In-app medical chatbot
 - [ ] Electronic Health Record (EHR) / ABHA integration
 - [ ] Multi-language support
-- [ ] Health insurance integration
+- [ ] Deeper health insurance integration (claims, coverage verification)

 ---